-In addition to targeting keywords, you can also target specific geographic locations, languages, devices, and audiences based on their demographics, interests, behaviours, and remarketing lists.
+Secondly, in addition to targeting keywords, you can also target specific geographic locations, languages, devices, and audiences based on their demographics, interests, behaviours, and remarketing lists.

 To maximize your ad exposure and reduce your cost-per-click, you need to bid strategically based on your campaign goals, budget, competition, and performance data.
 You can use automated bidding strategies like Target CPA, Target ROAS, or Enhanced CPC to optimize your bidding and get the most conversions for your budget.

-AdWords Campaign Management
+Google Search Ads Campaign Management

 AdWords campaign management involves creating and managing multiple campaigns and ad groups within your AdWords account.
 You need to constantly monitor and adjust your campaigns based on performance data to ensure that you’re getting the best possible results.

-AdWords Performance Tracking
+Google Search Ads Performance Tracking